May I cancel or refund my order?

 How do I plant/take care of my plant(s)?

-For instructions on planting your bareroot plants, please consult this instruction guide here.
-Details about the ideal growing and care conditions for each plant being sold will be found on the individual plant listings (available November 28th) or you can learn more in our Plant Sale Catalog.
+For instructions on planting your bare root plants, please consult this instruction guide here.
+Details about the ideal growing and care conditions for each plant being sold will be found on the individual plant listings (available November 26th) or you can learn more in our Plant Sale Catalog.

 Visit our native plant resources page to learn more about native plants and how to get the most out of them.